2011–2013 Russian protests: Repression

+Vyacheslav Volodin, who was Deputy Prime Minister at the time and later became First Deputy Chief of Staff of the Presidential Administration of Russia, was responsible for domestic policy and was tasked with countering the revolution and began to rein in the internet using Prisma (Russian: «Призма») which "actively tracks the social media activities that result in increased social tension, disorderly conduct, protest sentiments and extremist" by monitoring in real time the protesters discussions on blogs and social networks and performs social media tracking which later led to the establishment of the Internet Research Agency.

 8 June 2012 in response to increased militancy by a segment of the protest movement a law was enacted imposing severe penalties on protesters who engage in unauthorized demonstrations or who exceed the boundaries of authorized ones.
 Maximum penalties were fines of several thousand rubles or imposed labor of up to 200 hours.

-On 11 June 2012, the day before a scheduled protest in Moscow the homes of the prominent activists, Kseniya Sobchak, Aleksei Navalny, Sergei Udaltsov and others were raided and extensively searched.
+On 11 June 2012, the day before a scheduled protest in Moscow the homes of the prominent activists, Kseniya Sobchak, Alexei Navalny, Sergei Udaltsov and others were raided and extensively searched.
 Literature, electronic data, lists of supporters, and funds were seized.
 The activists were ordered to report to the Investigative Committee of Russia for questioning during the scheduled protest.

 In popular culture

 All the Kremlin's Men, 2015 book by Mikhail Zygar.

 Winter Go Away!, 2012 documentary/ drama film directed by Dmitriy Kubasov.